jimfred/NUCLEO-F746ZG/README.md

 This is a repository of example code for the Nucleo board for the STM32F746.
 These projects use CubeMX for configuration and the Stm32CubeIde for the IDE.

+## DmaMemSet
+Demonstrates the use of DMA to do the equivalent of a memset but quicker and asynchronously.
+Similar to NucleoSpiLowLevelLoopBackTest but adds DMA2 Stream1 to do a memory to memory transfer from a single memory location to a buffer.

 ## NucleoSpiLowLevelLoopBackTest
 This is a project to test SPI DMA operation.
 DMA is used to reduce CPU cycles for time-critical SPI communications.
 SPI3 as a SPI Master is connected to SPI1 as a SPI Slave.